How Do Java Developers Reuse StackOverflow Answers in Their GitHub Projects?: Conclusion

 \section{Conclusion}

-We did an empirical study to explore how Java developers reuse SO answers in their GitHub projects.
+We did an empirical study to characterize reused SO answers, and explore how Java developers reuse SO answers in GitHub projects.
 Compared with prior work, our hybrid approach is unique in two aspects.
 First, after using regular expressions to locate Java files that cite any SO post, it combines two methods---clone detection and keyword-based search---to detect candidate SO answers reused by Java files.
 As the two methods have separate strengths and weaknesses, combining them enables us to identify a high-quality set of answers potentially reused.
 Second, we did manual inspection to refine the candidates retrieved by both methods.
 With such a careful approach design, we did our study with high rigor.
-In the future, we plan to create a tool to crawl for related code examples on GitHub given an SO answer, to help developers better reuse answers.
+In the future, we plan to create a tool to crawl for related code examples on GitHub given an SO answer.